william-dawson/autodock-sweep/ReadMe.md

 for the final script `extract.py` which will extract all structures with scores above a desired threshold.

+This script uses a very naive algorithm of simply cutting up the unit cell into evenly spaced blocks.
+Half the dimension of each block in each direction is used as a buffer.

 ## Workflow

 Thus the typical workflow is: